umeraqeel786/OwnerAddr_nodeListner/README.md

 `Deploy smart contract on rinkeby testnet from truffle or directly from remix`

 ### 4. EventListner Script
+here we have two scripts
+EventListner.js and Past_query
+Kindly use different mongodb connection for both scripts.

 script/EventListner.js

 Add your deploy nft contract address.